-EnviroLab Asia collaborates with key partners in order to fulfill its mission.
+EnviroLab Asia has collaborated with key partners in order to fulfill its mission.

 Yale National University of Singapore (Yale-NUS) College

 Founded in 2011, Yale-NUS is the first residential liberal arts college in Singapore.
-EnviroLab Asia collaborates with Yale National University of Singapore (Yale-NUS) to plan and conduct research related to the EnviroLab Asia class and Clinic Trip.
+EnviroLab Asia collaborated with Yale-NUS to plan and conduct research related to the Clinic Trips in Southeast Asia in 2016 and 2018.

-For the 2018 Clinic Trip and EnviroLab Asia Class, we are partnering with Burapha University in ChonBuri, Thailand and working with the Faculty of Music and Performing Arts.
-Themes of study will be infrastructure, water, and power as it relates to biodiversity, hydro-modification, aquaculture, agriculture, as well as artistic expressions that explore agency in relation to the built environment and governance.
+For the 2018 Clinic Trip, EnviroLab Asia worked with Burapha University in ChonBuri, Thailand and and the Faculty of Music and Performing Arts.
+Themes of study were mangroves, water, and power as they relate to biodiversity, hydro-modification, aquaculture, agriculture, as well as artistic expressions that explore agency in relation to the built environment and governance.

 Yonsei UniversityUnderwood International College (UIC)